TrackMaven/TrackMaven.github.io/content/docker-and-fig.md

 Let's explore Fig by example and let's make it challenging.

-I want a project with TWO databases, `Postgres 9.3` and `ElasticSearch 1.1`.
+I want a project with TWO databases, `Postgres 9.1` and `ElasticSearch 1.1`.
 I want `Redis 2.8.3` for a caching and I'll be running my main site through a python powered Flask app.

 Before we set this up in Fig, imagine setting this up locally.
 How long would it take?

 Thought experiment over, let's dive into an example.
-All code featured is available in this [GitHub repo]().
+All code featured is available in this [GitHub repo](https://github.com/TrackMaven/using-fig).

 ### An example
 Let's start with the `fig.yml`.